bayasdev/envycontrol/README.md

 ## Get EnvyControl ⬇️

-If you're on archlinux, you can install the [envycontrol](https://aur.archlinux.org/packages/envycontrol/) by running:
+If you're on archlinux, you can install the [envycontrol](https://aur.archlinux.org/packages/envycontrol/) package from AUR by running:

 - `git clone https://aur.archlinux.org/envycontrol.git`
 - `cd /path/to/envycontrol`